 His clients include John Togo, leader of the militant Niger Delta Liberation Front, who took amnesty but later returned to fighting.
 Omon-Irabor said the precarious peace could crumble. “[The militants] are already back - they just don’t have enough arms yet.”

-news reports also cite “ex”-militants who say they are preparing to fight again.
+Recent local and international news reports also cite “ex”-militants who say they are preparing to fight again.

 Violence has declined but has not disappeared.
 Three civil society leaders in the Niger Delta told IRIN they were aware of cases where militants who had taken the amnesty later returned to fighting.